 scholars; have roundtable discussions about sustainability research; and

-To facilitate cross-disciplinary engagement in sustainability and resilience research, we'll be hosting one-hour workshops featuring three UofL researchers speaking for ten minutes each, followed by discussion.
-Faculty, staff, or graduate student researchers who would like to serve on a panel, should contact Tony Arnold.
-Workshops will focus on the following priority areas identified by the group:
+In previous years, we have hosted one-hour workshops to facilitate cross-disciplinary engagement in sustainability and resilience research.
+Each workshop featured three UofL researchers speaking for ten minutes each, followed by discussion about potential collaborations.
+Workshops focused on the following priority areas identified by the group:

 1. Water Resources: